 Lightroom has a wide variety of editing panels.
 Some of them will let you edit very specific parts of your image while others will focus on general tones.

-The kind of panels you’ll use depends only on your taste or on your client’s requirements.
+The kind of panels you’ll use depends only on your taste or on your client‘s requirements.
+Keep in mind that the look wedding photographers will be after is very different from real estate photographers.

 The process of making and saving one is the same though.